 I also collaborated in the mid 2000’s with the celebrated Illusionist, Simon Drake, to make an automated diorama for his venue in South London, The House of Magic.
-This subsequently led to my happy collaboration with Laurence St.Leger in the making of automata.
+This subsequently led to my happy collaboration with Laurence St.Leger in the making of my first automata.

 I have enjoyed teaching the techniques that I have learned and developed, in workshops and schools in the UK, USA and The Netherlands over many years.